kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/0.7.0/2012-01-01-express-language.md

 {% endhighlight %}

-After this line, "importantCustomerData" can be thought of as a collection of named tuples, where each has the same 4 fields as "userData" does: `line`, `username`, `stateId`, and `totalSpent`.
+After this line, "importantCustomerData" can be thought of as a collection of named tuples, where each has the same 3 fields as "userData" does: `username`, `stateId`, and `totalSpent`.
 The difference is that not all the tuples from "userData" are included: only the ones for which the function we provide to the "filter" operation evaluates to "true" are included.
 So, "importantCustomerData" includes only the data for the users who have spent more than 2 dollars on our service.

 #### Join